Beef Stew, Irish/American

 - In large Stew Pot add water, stew meat, 1 3/4 cups (14 oz) of Worcestershire Sauce, garlic powder, season-all salt and onions. (make sure meat is completely covered with water, if not add more water until water line is at least 2 - 3 inches above meat).
 Bring to a boil and reduce to Medium heat until meat is done, takes approximately 30 - 40 minutes.

 **DO NOT, I REPEAT DO NOT DRAIN THE WATER OFF THE MEAT.** You are going to use it all.

-Bring to a rolling boil, then reduce heat to Medium and simmer, slightly cover and cook for about 2-3 hours, stirring occasionally to reduce sticking to the bottom of the pot.
+- Bring to a rolling boil, then reduce heat to Low or Medium-Low and simmer, slightly cover and cook for about 2-3 hours, stirring occasionally to reduce sticking to the bottom of the pot.
 Cook until potatoes are done, and stew starts to thicken.
 Serve with homemade cornbread or crackers of your choice.
 My family loves Townhouse Original Crackers with this recipe.